wkgcass/Latte-lang/ltls.md

 defines a class `User` with one Field `id`, and the field type is `int`

 If the variable is defined in a method, it's considered as a local variable.
-The variable must have a initial value.
+The local variable __must__ have a initial value.

 ##6.5 invocation
 Invoke a method or an inner method.
+Or construct a new object.

 * `method(args)`

 	invoke a method of the current object (non-static)
 	invoke a method of the current Type (static)
 	invoke a method from `import static`
+	construct a new object

 * `this.method(args)`